 Call for information on availability of space and time or to arrange a personal tour.

 Terms of Residency

 12-month residency with the option to renew up to three years

 Note: The long-term residency program can be continued beyond the three years.
 Artists are asked to submit reports describing how their residency has been of benefit to their development and propose plans for future use.
 Continued status is limited.

 Considered in the following studios based on availability:

 Note: Project-based residencies require supporting documentation to accompany the application.
 Supporting documents may include exhibition offer letters, grant acceptance letters, or educational project descriptions.
 Other forms of documentation may apply; contact the Exhibitions & Residency Program Coordinator for more information.

 The Arts Fellowship Program is an exciting initiative that offers graduates an opportunity to work within a professional studio environment after completing their studio education.
 This program provides a venue to assist new artists with the production of their first body of work in a specialized studio.
-Based on studio availability, fellowships will be awarded to recent graduates in flameworking, glass, textiles and wood.

 Eligibility and Application